Mercury-HPC/Mercury-HPC.github.io/documentation.md

 {% endhighlight %}

 As mentioned previously, there is no distinction between client and server since a client may also act as a server for other processes.
-It is therefore important to not make that distinction in the interface and only use the distinction of _origin_ and _target_.
+Therefore the interface only use the distinction of _origin_ and _target_.

 #### Origin